harness/developer-hub/docs/platform/12_Variables-and-Expressions/harness-variables.md

 ![](./static/harness-variables-34.png)

-To override the service variable in a script, you simply reference its name and use a new value.
+To override the service variable in a script, reference its name and use a new value.

 #### <+service.name>